HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - develop a comprehensive scenario for this that addresses:
     - Agent of Subject - Privacy
      - What's it worth? - MPAC
-- if AnthropicBot can tweety - try a directed Tweet
+- if AnthropicBot can tweet - try a directedTweet
   - this could streamline LzH

 - review JrH emails